xitu/gold-miner/TODO1/gentle-introduction-multithreading.md

 ![Processes vs Threads](https://raw.githubusercontent.com/monocasual/internalpointers-files/master/2019/02/processes-threads.png)

-1\.
-Operating systems can be seen as a box that contains processes, which in turn contain one or more threads.
+fig 1: Operating systems can be seen as a box that contains processes, which in turn contain one or more threads.

 ### The differences between processes and threads